batfish/batfish/questions/Parameters.md

 ```
 deviceType =
   host,
   internet,   // when the Internet is modeled
-  isp,        // when adjacent are modeled
+  isp,        // when ISPs are modeled
   router,
   switch
 ```